ivangfr/springboot-keycloak-openldap/README.md

 The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
 Furthermore, the users of the API will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.

+> **Note 1:** In [`springboot-react-keycloak`](https://github.com/ivangfr/springboot-react-keycloak) repository, we have implemented a `movies-app` using `Keycloak` (with `PKCE`).
+This application consists of two services: the backend that was implemented using `Spring Boot` and the frontend implemented with `ReactJS`.

-> **Note:** In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it is shown how to deploy this project into a cluster of Docker Engines in swarm mode.
+> **Note 2:** In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it's shown how to deploy this project into a cluster of Docker Engines in swarm mode.
 Besides, we will be running a Keycloak cluster with more than one instance.

-## Prerequisite

-In order to run some commands/scripts, you must have [`jq`](https://stedolan.github.io/jq) installed on you machine

 ## Application